 In biological terms, brain cells have perceptrons or receivers known as dendrites that receive electrical signals as input data from our sensory organs such as the eyes, nose, skin, etc. The brain cells analyze these signals and respond by releasing reaction signals through axon terminals as output data.

 We saw that human brains have a unique characteristic of learning from different experiences and evolving to do their best for similar experiences.
-Continuing the same example of catching the ball, suppose we want to make a Robot catch the ball.
+Continuing the same example of catching the ball, we want to make a Robot catch the ball.
 How can we do that?
 There are two possible solutions.

 Let's understand this from another perspective.
 Suppose our robot is nothing but just a tiny computer.
 In this case, we can represent the traditional programming process using a block diagram.
-We input the ball position as input data and then the computer executes the program and outputs the corresponding robot position.
+We input the ball position as input data, and then the computer executes the program and outputs the corresponding robot position.
 For example, let's simulate this using multiple if-else conditions.

 if ball position is X1: